coolcornucopia/vp9-best-settings-for-converting-gif-animated-drawing-to-video/README.md

-# VP9 best settings for converting gif animated drawing to video
+## VP9 best settings for converting animated gif-like png sequence to a video

-The goal of this page is to list results I captured while looking for the VP9 video encoder best settings for converting a gif animated drawing to a video.
+The goal of this page is to list results I captured while looking for the **VP9 video encoder best settings** for **converting a gif-like** animated drawing **based on a png sequence** to a **video**.
 As gif is a *lossless* image format, the goal here is not to get the smallest video file, but more the best compromise between the quality (prio 1), the file size (prio 2) and the encoding time (prio 3).

-> **Note** The input images have been captured thanks to the **Python Turtle Country Flags :snake: :turtle:** from [here](https://github.com/coolcornucopia/python-turtle-country-flags).
+> **Note** The input png sequence images have been captured thanks to the **Python Turtle Country Flags :snake: :turtle:** from [here](https://github.com/coolcornucopia/python-turtle-country-flags).

 ## Quick outcomes without wasting time reading more :smile: